Shuffle Sharding

 The impact of “query of death”

-In the event a tenant is repeatedly sending a “query of death” which leads the querier to crash or getting killed because of out-of-memory, the crashed querier will get disconnected from the query-frontend or query-scheduler and a new querier will be immediately assigned to the tenant’s shard.
+In the event a tenant is repeatedly sending a “query of death” which leads the querier to crash or get killed because of out-of-memory, the crashed querier will get disconnected from the query-frontend or query-scheduler and a new querier will be immediately assigned to the tenant’s shard.
 This practically invalidates the assumption that shuffle-sharding can be used to contain the blast radius in case of a query of death.

-To mitigate it, Cortex allows to configure a delay between when a querier disconnects because of a crash and when the crashed querier is actually removed from the tenant’s shard (and another healthy querier is added as replacement).
+To mitigate it, Cortex allows you to configure a delay between when a querier disconnects because of a crash and when the crashed querier is actually removed from the tenant’s shard (and another healthy querier is added as a replacement).
 A delay of 1 minute may be a reasonable trade-off:

 • Query-frontend: -query-frontend.querier-forget-delay=1m